jeaadams/ExoPix/README.md

 ## Installation

+ Please note that the functions utilized in this notebook require Python version 3.8.5 or above.

 To use these notebooks in your global environment, you'll need to install the packages in our requirements.txt.
 You can do this by running the following:

 ```bash